DataONEorg/Education/_lessons/lessons/08_citation/index.md

 ## Benefits of Data Citation

 ### Long term
-* Promotes the availability of data into the future
+.two-third[* Promotes the availability of data into the future
 * Facilitates discovery of  existing data relevant to a particular question
 * Enables recognition of scholarly effort within disciplines and organizations
-* Increases transparency of scientific research
+* Increases transparency of scientific research]

 ![CC image by gruntzooki on Flickr](images/slide7.jpg) *Image attribution: CC image by gruntzooki on Flickr*